Night Scenes: For a Nocturnal History of Architecture

 3:05 PM UTC−05:00 On Backwardness: Swiss Resistance and Electric Light, 1900–1970, Chase Galis, ETH Zürich, Switzerland

-In 1966, an article in the Swiss satirical magazine Nebelspalter commented on the outcome of a public vote in the rural Alpine village of Obermutten: “In 1946 and again in 1965, this darkened village rejected the attempt to install electric lighting.
+In 1966, an article in the Swiss satirical magazine Nebelspalter commented on the outcome of a public vote in the rural Alpine village of Obermutten: “In 1946 and again in 1965, this unenlightened village rejected the attempt to install electric lighting.
 So much backwardness!
 Meanwhile … the Americans hope to land an astronaut on the moon in 1968.”
-As late as the 1970s, numerous villages in Switzerland remained in the dark—adopting active positions of resistance against electric lighting and its association with ideologies of modernisation.
+As late as the 1970s, numerous villages in Switzerland remained in the dark—adopting active positions of resistance against electric lighting and its association with ideologies of modernization.

 3:25 PM UTC−05:00 Byzantine Night: Subterranean Darkness as Productive Space, Maria Shevelkina, Stanford University, USA